VenkataSuryaPrakash4/RAP-Read-Only-Capabilities/README.md

 - UI information is always specified on the consumption layer of the CDS view stack.
 - To display the data from the data model on the UI, you have to add metadata extensions for the consume and the corresponding UI annotations.
+  To allow Metadata Extensions allowed for the datamodels to be consumed to display the data, we have to add an annotaion on the Consumption view's as: @Metadata.allowextension: True